Varmilo Muse65 HE Magnetic Keyboard

 Keydous NJ98-CP V2 HE

-• Similar: actuation adjustment range The Muse65 HE's 0.1mm to 4mm actuation range is compared to the Keydous NJ98-CP V2 HE.
+• Similar: adjustable actuation range The Muse65 HE's 0.1mm to 4mm actuation range was described as similar to the Keydous NJ98-CP V2 HE.

 Feature Scorecards